ebuzeryalcin/Travellers/README.md

 ### Design

-This application have been built with bootstrap, such systems like grid and cards.
+This application have been built with Bootstrap, such systems like grid and cards.
 The [Navbar theme](https://bootswatch.com/united/) and [Bootsrap cards](https://freefrontend.com/bootstrap-cards/) is some of the codes used in this project, while some styles were overwritten in [style.css](static/css/style.css) file.

-Fonts and colors were choosen to create a clear look.
+Fonts and colors were chosen to create a clear look.
 I wanted an overall colorful and uplifting theme in this project.

 #### Typography